Free Shipping Over $100 & Easy Returns | Over 45,000 5-Star Reviews

 This Is Exactly What Happens to Your Body When You Sit All Day

-A large portion of workers spend up to ten hours a day in a seated position, so being aware of your body and making adjustments throughout the day is vital to avoid pain and other issues that can arise as a result.
-While these side effects are important to be aware of, don't worry, you won't have to quit your job or cancel your Netflix subscription any time soon.
+A large portion of workers spend up to ten hours a day in a seated position, so being aware of your body and adjusting throughout the day is vital to avoid pain and other issues that can arise as a result.
+While these side effects are important to be aware of, don’t worry, you won’t have to quit your job or cancel your Netflix subscription any time soon.
 The answer is simply to up your daily physical activity and move your body to avoid some of these common symptoms.

 Posture problems